ShabdVasudeva/developer2207/README.md

-### hello guy's I'm a programmer with well knowledge of python,html,css,js,c,java. here I'm to provide you some Android applications
+### hello guy's I'm a Developer with well knowledge of python,html,css,js,c,java,kotlin. here I'm to provide you some Android applications
-Follow me on telegram: https://t.me/AndroidPortWorld
+Follow my channel on telegram: https://t.me/AndroidPortWorld